 5 Ways to Increase Viewership and Maximize Your Audience

-Live streaming video of religious events faces the same challenge as other streaming video: how to build an audience.
+Live streaming video of religious events faces the same challenge as other streaming videos: how to build an audience.
 Religious live streaming, however, is somewhat different from other video in the makeup of the likely audience.
 Therefore, the best approach to building an audience may be somewhat different.

 1. Use Analytics to Understand Your Audience and Get Actionable Insights

 Modern church streaming services allow broadcasters to gather video analytics information about their audience.
 These tools gather basic information, such as the cities and countries where your videos are being watched.
 Other data includes what type of devices people tend to use and how long they watch for.